ShawnEsterman/AIO-Etsy-Stats/README.md

 # AIO Etsy Stats

 Python script to scrape an Etsy store page and publish stats to Adafruit IO.
-It will also keep track of stats from the start of the day so you can use the metrics to easily see how many sales in a day.
+It will also keep track of stats from the start of the day so you can use the metrics to easily see how many orders, sold items, favorites gained, or track your rating.

 > [!IMPORTANT]
 > This python repository is a part of a late Christmas gift and now birthday present to my wife, Nicole, who started her Etsy store in 2024.
 I hope that she loves it! ❤️